localstack/docs/content/en/user-guide/tools/cloud-pods/remotes/index.md

 Please note that the CLI needs to be properly authenticated against our Platform, and a Team/Enterprise subscription is required.

 The configuration for a custom remote is saved inside the LocalStack container.
-Therefore, if you want to share Cloud Pods within your team using a custom remote, each team member would need to have the same remote configuration.
+Therefore, if you want to share Cloud Pods within your team using a custom remote, each team member would need to define the same remote configuration.
 Once added, a remote is persisted across LocalStack restarts.